Date of Award

 Findings support the beneficial effects of therapeutic riding in children with varying disabilities.
 Future studies should examine relationships identified.
 Therapeutic riding should be considered as an alternative therapy for children with varying disabilities.

 Scialli, Anita L., "Parent Perceptions of the Effectiveness of Therapeutic Horseback Riding for Children with Varying Disabilities" (2002).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 204.